QSCSoftwareThrust/spack-packages/README.md

 ### Example: qrisp

 This package is available [at PyPI](https://pypi.org/project/qrisp/#qrisp-0.7.19.tar.gz), which provides a link to a tar.gz file.
+It's just a simple python package installed with a setup.py.

 ```console
 $ spack create -N qsc https://files.pythonhosted.org/packages/.../qrisp-0.7.19.tar.gz